open-contracting/standard/standard/standard.md

 -   The contracting record - an up-to-date entry that brings together data from across the contracting process

--   The contracting revisions - a series of entries that are the published notices and amendments that occur along the contracting process.
-The revisions update the contracting record.
+-   The contracting releases - a series of entries that are the published notices and amendments that occur along the contracting process.
+The releases update the contracting record.

 ![Visual of publishing process](https://raw.githubusercontent.com/open-contracting/standard/master/standard/revisions%20and%20record.png)